-After five seasons at Hancock, 23 of Aye's former student-athletes or student-workers have signed scholarships to four-year universities, including two from last year’s team: Devin Davis (Fort Hays State), Javae Lampkins (Texas A&M Corpus Christi), Shemarr Parker (Tabor College) and Shane Carney (Arizona Christian).
+After five seasons at Hancock, 25 of Aye's former student-athletes or student-workers have signed scholarships to four-year universities, including four from last year’s team: Devin Davis (Fort Hays State), Javae Lampkins (Texas A&M Corpus Christi), Shemarr Parker (Tabor College) and Shane Carney (Arizona Christian).
 After the 2016-17 season alone, six athletes inked papers, including two with Division I programs - Marcellus Garrick (Cal Poly, SLO) and Malik Rhodes (University of Memphis).
 Nolan Willett (Thompson Rivers Univ.), Dominic Jackson (Texas A&M International), Deon Whiteside (Algoma), and Erik Kinnebrew (Biola) also moved on to four-year programs.
 Arroyo Grande native Matt Willkomm, a two-time All-Conference First Team selection, signed with Arizona Christian University after the 2015-16 season.
 Other signees include: Alioune Tew (Division I level Niagara), Andre Miller (Chadron State), Kadeem Minor (Univ. of Antelope Valley), Lawrence Johnson (Univ. of Antelope Valley), Rijo Jackson (Northland College), Teyvon Myers (Division I level Univ. of West Virginia), Yuki Yashiro (Bethany College), and Josh Varney (Peru State).